-I (We) hereby undertake to be responsible for all expenses incurred by an issuing authority or a transmitting authority in respect of the letter of request , and on receiving due notification of the amount of issued herein on the such expenses undertake to pay the same as directed by the Registrar of the Supreme Court.
+I (We) hereby undertake to be responsible for all expenses incurred by an issuing authority or a transmitting authority in respect of the letter of request issued herein on the \\\\\\\, and on receiving due notification of the amount of such expenses undertake to pay the same as directed by the Registrar of the Supreme Court.

-The following have been appointed as agents for the parties in connection with t

-he execution of the above letter of request. •
+The following have been appointed as agents for the parties in connection with the execution of the above letter of request.

-Claimant's A Agent:
+Claimant's Agent:

 of

 Defendant's Agent:

-of

-Dated this day of 20 .
+Dated this day of 20

 Party or Counsel

-ORDER FOR ISSUE OF LETTER OF REQUEST TO RELEVANT AUTHORITY OUT OF JURISDICTION
+ORDER FOR ISSUE OF LETTER OF REQUEST TO RELEVANT AUTHORITY OUT OF JURISDICTION of of

-OUT OF JURISDICTION Upon the application of and upon reading the witness statement of filed the day of 20 and upon hearing and that the Court is desirous of obtaining the testimony of (name of person).
-It is ordered that a letter of request do issue directed to the relevant authority for permission for evidence to be given by live video or live television link by the following witnesses, namely: of of And it is ordered that the costs of and incidental to the application for this order and the said letter of request and giving of evidence be (costs in the cause).
-Dated this day of 20 .
+Upon the application of and upon reading the witness statement of filed the day of 20 and upon hearing and that the Court is desirous of obtaining the testimony of (name of person).

+It is ordered that a letter of request do issue directed to the relevant authority for permission for evidence to be given by live video or live television link by the following witnesses, namely:

+And it is ordered that the costs of and incidental to the application for this order and the said letter of request and giving of evidence be (costs in the cause).

+Dated this day of 20

 This form requires sealing by the Court and the signature of the Registrar.